 When peripheral systems that use newer technologies are introduced, developers must invest time and dollars to facilitate data integration.
 As the age gap between the myriad campus systems continues to grow, so too do the cost and complexity of integration and data access across the portfolio.

-Cross-campus view of the total student experience impossible to integrate
+76% of large organizations have data trapped in legacy systems.
+Cross-campus view of the total student experience is impossible to integrate.

 As systems age, the skills to maintain them grow harder to access as technology professionals retire and the demand for new skills grows.
 At the same time, long-standing contracts have a growing price tag that seems increasingly disproportionate to the price of newer, more interoperable systems.

-IT staff have few resources to dedicate to new campus projects
+5% of higher ed IT budget available for “transformation”.
+IT staff have few resources to dedicate to new campus projects.

 Even as contract terms increase, vendors with a broad user base and high levels of lock-in devote fewer and fewer resources to product development and innovation.
 As vendors reallocate their investments into newer offerings (and acquisitions), users of older products miss out on the latest updates and features.